Log with Serilog in .net 6.0

 2. Avoiding Common Logging Mistakes

-Although felling is a useful practice, it some times can be mishandled or mistakenly cause problems if it is carried out irresponsibly.
+Although felling is a useful practice, it sometimes can be mishandled or mistakenly cause problems if it is carried out irresponsibly.
 Here are some typical logging errors to prevent:Here are some typical logging errors to prevent:

 - Avoid overlogging: Also on the “Verbose” in the “Debug” during the production.
 It might thus stem from multiple sources, such as low performance, increased storage costs, and inability to locate relevant data.